-It is worth noting that Elon Musk, the second-richest person in the world at the time of writing (March 2021) is a major fan of Dogecoin.
+It is worth noting that Elon Musk, the second-richest person in the world in 2022 is a major fan of Dogecoin.

 As mentioned, DOGE is a very cheap coin to use, which is why it is often used for transacting money.
 This has become a popular use, and for a long time, DOGE fees were next to nothing — only a fraction of a cent.
 This has been the case until recently, as 2021 brought a lot of attention to the coin.

 As the price of DOGE increased, so did fees.
 Dogecoin reached the largest average fee around February 8th, while its price was surging as a consequence of viral attention from Elon Musk, and users of crypto-oriented Reddit groups.
 DOGE fans and holders initiated an ad-hoc viral marketing campaign to piggyback off of the success of other cryptos, and it worked, sending DOGE fees from less than $0.01 per transaction to $0.3125.
 This was the highest fee in Dogecoin’s history.
-At the time of writing, however, DOGE is still fairly popular, but its fees have come down to $0.113 (March 31st, 2021).
+At the time of writing, however, DOGE is still fairly popular, but its fees have dropped to a negligible amount.

-Other than that, Dogecoin also has withdrawal fees on certain exchanges.
+Other than that, Dogecoin also has withdrawal fees on certain crypto platforms.
 Some platforms allow free DOGE withdrawals, but some have fees that can go from $0.05 to $0.11.
 Some platforms will even charge fees costing several dollars for large withdrawals.